hcsum/drawer/readme.md

 ### Working

+- feat: take pictrue UI
-- feat: take pictrue
+- feat: take pictrue data
-  fix: data in list not updating, might need to pass in search query to list
-  fix: photo is not being saved to state
 - feat: persist user inputs (maybe it will just happen when runs on a real device as real app?)
 - feat: toBeRemoved item functionality
 - find a way to tell user total number